minreiseah/cvwo-assignment/documentation/API.md

 ### Threads

+Retrieves thread by thread_id
-Retrieve all threads or threads from a specific category.
+Retrieve info of all threads or threads from a specific category.
 Create threads in a specific category.
 Edit or delete threads.

+#### `GET /threads/:thread_id`

+- Description: Retrieves thread by thread_id.
+- Request data format: None
+- Response data format: JSON
+- Authentication: None

 #### `GET /threads`